belabrockmann/100-days-of-code/r1-log.md

 ### R1D74
 I am back!
 Today I took the time to redesign a logo.
 I don't have proper software for icon design, but I was able to do it with figma.

+### R1D75
+Made some final adjustments to the logo and used it in a design.
+Also watched a Video about Logo design.